lkprod3/jazz.bs/README.md

 ###

 **jazz.bs** is a re-do of a site I made with **really** messy code (found inside the `earlyver/` folder; you can see it by clicking [here](http://lkprod3.github.io/jazz.bs/earlyver/)), this time focusing on a more responsive design rather than adapted by implementing the following:
-  * Bootstrap v4
+  * Bootstrap v4.1
   * Cleaner HTML and CSS
-  * Better use of custom styles
+  * Proper usage of custom HTML/CSS classes
   * Proper jQuery and Javascript

 Layout and wireframing have been based on [this Figma project](https://www.figma.com/file/gZxGM3MBrITtwrkJdxgysMhb/Wireframe?node-id=136%3A616).